 Jesus is safe, warm, and eager.
 Like Jane’s mom, Jesus is waving you home.

-Remind yourself of your relationship with Him!
+Remember the past experiences you’ve had with Jesus?
 My Ruach tattoo — which you can see in My Broken Arm and New Tattoo — is how I remember that the Holy Spirit is always flowing in and through me.

 Find something white that you see often: a bracelet, purse, handkerchief.
 Carry it with you as a visual reminder of the freedom, forgiveness, and peace you have in Jesus.
 He washes you daily, white as snow.

 Jesus surrendered His life so you could be free.
-Don’t waste His sacrifice.
-Go home.
+Go home and say thank you.

 With His love,